-Capital expenditure will in the main be determined and financed by the LA and this expenditure will not form part of schools' budgets.
-However, a governing body considering undertaking a capital scheme can fund such a scheme from its delegated budget, taking into account any carry forward built up for this purpose or its devolved formula capital allocation on work which is their responsibility.
+Capital expenditure will in the main be determined and financed by the local authority and this expenditure will not form part of schools' budgets.
+However, a governing body considering undertaking a capital scheme can fund such a scheme from its delegated budget, taking into account any carry forward built up for this purpose or its devolved formula capital allocation on work which is their responsibility under paragraph 3 of Schedule 3 of the act.

-Any capital expenditure from a community school's budget share must be notified to the LA.
-Schools must take the advice of the LA on any capital spending from their school budget share.
-Governing bodies must notify the LA of any expected capital expenditure from the school budget share.
-Governors need to take into account any advice from the LA on the merits of any proposed capital expenditure if it exceeds £15,000.
+Schools must take the advice of the local authority on any capital spending from their school budget share.
+Governing bodies must notify the local authority of any expected capital expenditure from the school budget share.
+Governors need to take into account any advice from the local authority on the merits of any proposed capital expenditure if it exceeds £15,000.
 This includes schools seeking to bid for specialist schools status.
 Consent will only be withheld on health and safety grounds.

-The reason for these provisions is to help ensure compliance with the current Schools Premises Regulations, DFE Construction Standards, and health and safety legislation.
+The reason for these provisions is to help meet responsibilities with the Schools Premises (England) Regulations 2012, the Workplace (Health, Safety and Welfare) Regulations 1992, the Regulatory Reform (fire Safety) Order 2005, the Equality Act 2010, and the Building Regulations 2010.
 These provisions would not affect expenditure from any capital allocation made available by the Authority outside the delegated budget share.